FreeUKGen/MyopicVicar/doc/Setting up new application using myopicvicar code.md

   You can base this on the database.example.yml

 Step 3.
 Create errbit.yml
-  On https://errbit.freeukgen.org.uk/ create a new app
+  On https://errbit.freeukgen.org.uk/ create a new app if you wish to report errors

 Step 4.
 Create mongo_config.yml

 Step 5 Create mongoid.yml

+This will be the same as used for reg except a different database name

 Step 6.
-Clone the myopicvicar code base into the folder from which you will run the application server
+Clone the myopicvicar code base into the folder from which you will run this application eg freecen

 Step 7.
 Copy the files created in steps 1-5 into the config folder

+Step 8.
+Load the mongodb collections

+Step 9.
+Run rake assets:precompile to load the assets

-Step 8 Start your server
+Step 10.
+Start your server in the application folder created in step 6

-Updating A Using Myopicvicar Code Base
+Updating Using Myopicvicar Code Base

 This is done in the normal manner pulling code change and running assets:precompile if assets are changed.

 Switching From One application to Another:

-Stop the server; change the freeukgen_application.yml; delete the public folder contents; run rake assets:precompile (sudo may be needed); start the server
+Stop the server; start the server in the application folder created in step 6